jshinobiii/SOC-Challenge-1--Logical-Diagram/README.md

 ## Objective

 The focus is on using draw.io to create a logical diagram of a cloud-based SOC environment.
-I will be creating and configuring six servers in future labs- Elastic/Kibana, Windows (with RDP), Ubuntu (with SSH), a Fleet server, OS Ticket, and a Command and Control (C2) server.
+I will be creating and configuring six servers using Vultr in future labs- Elastic/Kibana, Windows (with RDP), Ubuntu (with SSH), a Fleet server, OS Ticket, and a Command and Control (C2) server.
 The diagram is built using the Vultr cloud provider, and the environment is set up within a Virtual Private Cloud (VPC).
 The goal is to practice creating logical diagrams that reflect real-world SOC setups.
 Note that the aesthetic of the diagram isn’t as important as gaining familiarity with the process.